maxperiod/aiongrindmeter/README.md

 ##Overview

-Aion Grind Meter is an XP/hour (Experience gained per hour) and/or AP/hour (Abyss Points gained per hour) meter for Aion.
+Aion Grind Meter contains various grinding meters for Aion:
+* XP gains and XP/hour (Experience gained per hour)
+* AP gain/loss and AP/hour (Abyss Points gained per hour).
-It is useful for determining how fast or slow you are leveling up, and/or gaining Abyss Points.
+* Gathering and/or crafting success/failure/cancellation/procs, successes per hour
+* Gathering and/or crafting level ups per hour, estimated XP bars

-It uses the chat log file (Chat.log) to calculate your XP and AP gains.
+It uses the chat log file (Chat.log) to obtain gameplay information.
 It does not interact or modify the Aion client in any way.

 Aion Grind Meter is written in C++ with wxWidgets library powering the Graphical User Interface (GUI).